30 Ways to Strengthen Your Heart

 "Resistance exercises (weightlifting) are often overlooked as a heart-healthy exercise," says John Martinez, MD, a primary care and sports medicine physician in Davis, California.
 "Multiple studies show that regular resistance training can lower blood pressure, improve the relaxation of the lining of the arterial walls, improve heart wall strength and contractility.
 More importantly, regular resistance training has been shown to significantly decrease all CVD (cardiovascular disease) events between 40 to 70% compared to those that did not engage in regular resistance exercise."

-The Remedy Rx: "This benefit in diminishing risk of heart disease was seen in patients that did resistance training from one to three times a week," says Martinez.
+The Rx: "This benefit in diminishing risk of heart disease was seen in patients that did resistance training from one to three times a week," says Martinez.

 Eat Blueberries Daily

 "One tip I give for heart health is to eat a cup of blueberries every day," says Lauren Manaker MS, RDN, LD, a registered dietitian in Charleston, South Carolina.
 "A growing body of scientific evidence demonstrates that blueberries can be part of eating patterns to improve cardiovascular health, especially as part of an overall healthy lifestyle."
 A study recently published in the American Journal of Clinical Nutrition found that people with metabolic syndrome may improve their heart health by consuming one daily serving of blueberries.

 The Rx: Eat blueberries right from the container, add them to salad, or make them part of a post-workout smoothie.

 "Salmon is packed with important nutrients, such as omega-3 fatty acids, which can help with circulation and reduce the risk of heart disease," says Rima Kleiner, MS, RD, a registered dietitian in Greensboro, North Carolina.
 "According to the American Heart Association, a healthy diet and lifestyle are your best weapons in the fight against heart disease, with a specific emphasis on seafood."